 Finland and the Finns might not be Scandinavian, but they are definitely Nordic; bound politically, culturally, and financially to Sweden, Denmark, Norway and Iceland.
 The Finnish people are further of the Baltic Finnic ethnic group, which actually makes Estonians the Finns’ closest relatives.

 There is however a sub-group of some 450 000 Sweden Finns whose heritage and ethnicity would be considered Scandinavian, and if we want to get technical there are some parts of northern Finland that are located inside of what is considered the Scandinavian peninsula.

 Is Finland Similar to Scandinavia?

 The Finns might not share their Scandinavian origins, but Finland and the Scandinavian countries are today very similar politically and culturally.

 The country has very strong political, financial, and cultural ties to the larger Nordic region, and to Sweden (Scandinavia’s largest country) especially.

 Some parts of the Finnish coast have also been found to have shared the same culture group as the Scandinavian countries during the bronze age.
 This Nordic Bronze Age Culture were the forefathers of the Norse (Vikings), so there are some Scandinavian links in Finland historically speaking.

-Formally speaking, Finland has signed a unique defense cooperation treaty with the two Scandinavian countries Sweden and Norway called NORDEFCO, meant to improve cooperation between the three most Northern Nordic countries against, for example, a looming Russian threat.
+Formally speaking, Finland has signed a unique defense cooperation treaty with the rest of the Nordic countries (Sweden, Norway, Denmark, and Iceland) called NORDEFCO, meant to improve cooperation between the Nordic countries against, for example, a looming Russian threat.

 Finnish culture might have been influenced by the Scandinavians over the years and be very closely knit today, but the Finnish language is not even close to the Scandinavian languages.
 It is part of the Uralic language group (more examples include Estonian and Hungarian), as opposed to the Indo-European language group the Scandinavians are part of.